 Star Wars: A Galactic Spectacular Fireworks

-Typically held right being Mickey & Minnie’s Runaway Railway, the Galactic Spectacular Fireworks have been temporarily paused due to the COVID-19 pandemic.
+Typically held right being Mickey & Minnie’s Runaway Railway, the Galactic Spectacular Fireworks have been temporarily paused.
+Check back for more information in the coming weeks.

 Guests normally watch from the Center Stage area, along Sunset Boulevard or in the area surrounding Echo Lake.